jvgp100/JP-website/index.md

 - [x] 09/07/2024: Invasion of the Body Snatchers (Movie)
 - [x] 30/06/2024: The Lost and the Damned (Book)
 - [x] 16/06/2024: Slow Productivity (Book)
-👍: a bit of a tepid thumbs up, mainly because I feel like I read this all before, because I have.
+A bit of a tepid thumbs up, mainly because I feel like I read this all before, because I have.
 This is basically a “greatest hits” of what he has already gone over many times on his podcast and his blog.

 - [x] 15/06/2024: MDK (Video Game)
 - [x] 14/06/2024: S.T.A.L.K.E.R.: Legends of the Zone Trilogy (Video Game)